ironSource/node-config-prompt/readme.md

 #### `config.prompt([options,] callback)`

 Prompts to overwrite or fill missing entries.
 Runs validation after all questions have been answered, then prompts again for invalid entries.
+Will be silent if there are no questions to ask.

 *options*

-- `all` (bool, default false): prompt for all entries, not just the missing ones.
+- `all` (bool, default false): prompt for all entries, not just those that are required and missing.
 - `nodeEnv` (bool, default true): prompt to set `process.env.NODE_ENV` to either "development" or "production", if not set.

 *<small>(!)
 If you happened to notice the additional options in the source: those are likely to be refactored out and should not be relied upon.</small>*